 Cancer experts say the increase in diagnoses is not the result of increased testing.
 Instead, research points to a complex range of health and social factors.

 “The link between cigarette smoking and lung cancer is well documented,” said John Charlson, MD, medical oncologist and MCW faculty member.
-“With the increase in early onset cancers, it is hard to establish the same kind of definite link, but there is increasing evidence that diet and lifestyle may be implicated.”
+“With the increase in early onset cancers, it is hard to establish the same kind of definite link, but there is increasing evidence that diet and other lifestyle factors may be implicated.”

 One of the most interesting possibilities has to do with changes to microorganisms that live in the stomach, intestines and colon.

-Identify and Treat Cancer Early with Cancer Screenings
+Identify Cancer Early with Cancer Screenings

 What can be done to address early onset cancers?
 Experts say timely screening is essential.